Swim Meet Volunteer Positions

-Timers time each race with a digital stopwatch.
+Timers time each race with an app on a cellular phone.
 In regular dual meets, there are two timers per lane, one from each team.
-One of the timers in each lane records the race times on the time cards.
+Times are sent directly to the scorer through the app.
 Timers attend a short meeting before the swim meet begins for timing instruction.

 Age Group Parents take care of the 6U, 8U, and 10U swimmers by keeping them organized, entertained, safe, marking the races on the swimmers arm, and lining the swimmers up for their races.
-This is a big, important job.
-Bullpen parents are there to free parents of young swimmers so that they can be timers, scorers, etc.
+Age Group Parents are there to free parents of young swimmers so that they can be available to volunteer in other areas.

 Set up workers work before the meet begins by getting lanes in place, the recall rope in place, chairs in place for timers, kick boards in place, set up back stroke flags, and set up scorers’ table.

 Take down involves taking down and putting away the things mentioned above in set up, as well as being sure all garbage is picked up and lounge chairs are back in place.